soerenbnoergaard/gunshot/README.md

 - The CPU usage is worse than Klangfalter.
 This is probably because KlangFalter does background processing of the tail section using the `TwoStageFFTConvolver`.
 The `Convolver` class from KlangFalter has now been translated to DPF and the performance now looks to be the same.

 ## Bugs and TODO

+On Windows, `AudioFile` cannot load a file with unicode characters in the path (ø for example).
+It seems to work fine on Linux.